athilalala/506-Tiktok-Trend-Analysis/README.md

 ## How to Build and Run

-> **This is the most important section — follow these steps to fully reproduce our results.**

 ### Prerequisites
 - Python 3.10+
 - GPU required for transformer (free T4 on Google Colab)